 Chartered by Congress in 1934 and officially dedicated by President Franklin D. Roosevelt in 1940, the Great Smoky Mountains National Park (GSMNP) offers near-endless outdoor fun — from hiking (you can find trails for all ability levels) to boating, cycling, fishing and horseback riding.
 You can also explore old farmsteads of the Appalachian people who once called these mountains home.

 Most roads, trails, campgrounds, backcountry campsites and concessions in the park are open.
-Sugarlands, Oconaluftee and Cades Cove Visitor Centers are also open, with capacity limits.
-Note that masks are required in all National Park Service buildings and where physical distancing cannot be maintained.
+The Sugarlands, Oconaluftee and Cades Cove visitor centers are also open, with capacity limits.
+Everyone, regardless of vaccination status, is required to wear a mask inside national park buildings and on all forms of public transportation.
 Check the park website for further updates.

 Location: Split nearly even between eastern Tennessee and western North Carolina